wangby511/System-Design-Architecture-and-Infra/design-web-crawler.md

 Check **Robots.txt** file first which is called Robots Exclusion Protocol, before attempting to crawling a website.

+## Fault Tolerance

+Since we are distributing URLs based on hostname to different hosts by using consistent hashing, we can store these data like URLs, checksum and content on the same host.

+Each host will perform **checkpoint** periodically and dump a **snapshot** of all the data (mainly FIFO queues) it is holding onto a remote server.
+If a server goes down, another server can replace it and restore from the backup data.

 ## Follow Up

 How to handle new updates in the already crawled URL?
 Compare the content and set a threshold (10% content diff).

 DNS lookup can be a bottleneck and bandwidth should be kept enough to keep high throughput.

-## Fault Tolerance

-Since we are distributing URLs based on hostname to different hosts by using consistent hashing, we can store these data like URLs, checksum and content on the same host.

-Each host will perform checkpoint periodically and dump a snapshot of all the data it is holding onto a remote server.
-If a server goes down, another server can replace it.
+We could start caching DNS results by building our own local DNS resolver.

+Crawler Traps - A cycle of links cause a crawler to crawl infinitely.

 ## Reference